amad-person/NewsTab/README.md

 ```
 INLINE_RUNTIME_CHUNK=false

-Inline scripts are blocked by most browsers (look up Content Security Policy), so this variable will help bypass this restriction by disabling scripts being added inline by react-scripts.
+Inline scripts are blocked by most browsers (see [Content Security Policy](https://developer.chrome.com/extensions/contentSecurityPolicy)), so this variable will help bypass this restriction by disabling scripts being added inline by react-scripts.

 # Credits